hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 * A "node" on a cluster is essentially a computer in the cluster of computers.
 * There are dedicated login nodes and compute nodes.
 * A login node's only function is to enable users to log in to a cluster, it is not meant to be used for any actual work/computing.
 There are 6 login nodes on O2.
-* There are several compute nodes on O2 available for performing your analysis/work.
+* There are several hundred compute nodes on O2 available for performing your analysis/work.

 ## Connect to a *compute* node on O2